-- Visible behaviour procedures and policy with a clear chain of command - Consistent approach where all staff and volunteers operate to the same standards when dealing with issues - Good Practice in classroom management and teaching, with high student- teacher ratios - Good behaviour management and expectations between sessions - Pastoral support so that every student has a member of staff to support them with their learning - High intensity monitoring that enables identification of trouble 'hotspots' and effective strategies, and that also builds student and carer awareness and commitment - Individual Learning Plans incorporating goals that are specific, measurable, meaningful, achievable, realistic and time-bound with high expectations of students learning and behaviour - An education package based on subjects and activities that the students are interested in.
-A clear progression through their learning with reward and acknowledgements that relates to their behavioural and learning achievements - Positive family contacts through a variety of formal and informal means - Positive role modelling across the whole team combined with active teaching strategies for overcoming difficulties - Personal Development where the class works as a whole and individually to understand and encourage positive behaviour - Empowerment through participation in decision making
+- Visible behaviour procedures and policy with a clear chain of command - Consistent approach where all staff and volunteers operate to the same standards when dealing with issues - Good Practice in classroom management and teaching, with high teacher/student ratios - Good behaviour management and expectations between sessions - Pastoral support so that every student has a member of staff to support them with their learning - High intensity monitoring that enables identification of trouble 'hotspots' and effective strategies, and that also builds student and carer awareness and commitment - Individual Learning Plans / Pupil Passports incorporating goals that are specific, measurable, meaningful, achievable, realistic and time-bound with high expectations of students learning and behaviour - An education package based on subjects and activities that the students are interested in.
+A clear progression through their learning with reward and acknowledgements that relates to their behavioural and learning achievements - Positive family contacts through a variety of formal and informal means - Positive role modelling across the whole team combined with active teaching strategies for overcoming difficulties - Personal Development where the class works as a whole and individually to understand and encourage positive behaviour - Empowerment through participation in decision making - Mentoring is done by an appointed member of staff.
+This staff member will have the relevant skills and relationship to offer the student the best opportunities to achieve the targets set and to avoid negative behaviour.